xinyyee/ai07-Model_of_Heart_Disease_Prediction/README.md

-Metrics of confusion matrix
+Metrics of confusion matrix.

 ![image2](https://user-images.githubusercontent.com/109932205/181150226-70b13714-a0e6-45f1-aa95-af747e331977.png)

-**The model able to achieve 97% classification accuracy for the test dataset**
+**The model able to achieve 97% classification accuracy for the test dataset.**